- Introducing the Partnership

 |Construction||2013 - 2016|

 Most pipeline for the project is installed in the public right of way.
 There are two exceptions, where the pipeline tunnels under the Willamette River and under Oswego Lake.
-Read the What to Expect During Construction handout (1.2 MB, Spring 2013) for more detailed maps and information about the construction process.
+Read the (792 kb, May 2014) for more detailed maps and information about the construction process.

 The Partnership is the culmination of Tigard’s 15-year search for a stable source of water.
 Tigard customers benefit by finally obtaining a secure, dependable, affordable drinking water source.
 Lake Oswego water customers benefit by sharing the costs for needed upgrades to the community’s water system.